exozet/docker-php-fpm/README.md

 This project is deprecated:

 > The new version (for all php versions after php 7) is available at https://github.com/Endava/docker-php
+> Additionally to fpm mode it also has nginx unit and apache2.

 # Supported Versions